Varazdin, Croatia Guide

 Day Trips

-45 minutes by car Croatia's vibrant capital, Zagreb, is a must-see.
-Explore the charming Upper Town with its cobblestone streets, visit the iconic Zagreb Cathedral, and ride the funicular for panoramic views.
-Don't miss the quirky Museum of Broken Relationships and the bustling Dolac Market for a taste of local life.
-Zagreb offers a perfect blend of history, culture, and modern energy.
+Approximately 45 minutes by car from Varazdin.
+Croatia's vibrant capital, Zagreb, is a must-see.
+Explore the historic Upper Town with its charming cobblestone streets, visit the iconic Zagreb Cathedral, and wander through Dolac Market, a bustling hub of local produce and crafts.
+Don't miss the Museum of Broken Relationships for a unique and thought-provoking experience.
+Zagreb offers a blend of history, culture, and modern life, making it a perfect day trip.

 Travel Time